AlexWan0/multivar_for_ml/main.md

 # Enough Multivariable Calc for Basic Deep Learning
 Assumes basic knowledge about vectors

-With Calc I and II, you learned how to take integral derivatives of single variable functions.
+With Calc I and II, you learned how to take integral and derivatives of single variable functions.

 That is functions that took a single input in, and produced a single value out.